hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

     * `asset:` the address of the asset managed by MoolahVault.
     * `name:` the name of the MoolahVault token.
     * `symbol:` the symbol of the MoolahVault token.
+* **Returns:**
-* **Returns:** the addresses of the created Moolah Vault, manager TimeLock, and curator TimeLock.
+    * `vault:` the address of the newly created MoolahVault contract.
+    * `managerTimeLock:` the address of the Manager Timelock contract for the vault.
+    * `curatorTimeLock:` the address of the Curator Timelock contract for the vault.

 **Event**
 ``` solidity
 CreateMoolahVault(address indexed moolahVault, address implementation, address managerTimeLock, address curatorTimeLock, uint256 timeLockDelay, address indexed caller, address manager, address curator, address guardian, address indexed asset, string name, string symbol)